 Currently, students are not admitted to an M.A. only degree program.
-In special circumstances, they may be granted an M.A. in recognition of progress toward the Ph.D., normally after six quarters of coursework and submission of two approved seminar papers, which will serve as the M.A. examination.
+In special circumstances, students may be granted an M.A. degree in recognition of progress toward the Ph.D., normally after six quarters of coursework and submission of two approved seminar papers, which will serve as the M.A. examination.

 Doctor of Philosophy in East Asian Languages & LiteraturesRequirements for Admission

-In addition to meeting the general requirements for admission to graduate study at UCI, specified by UCI Graduate Division, all students must present the following for review by an Admission Committee composed of members of the faculty in East Asian Languages and Literatures:General Program Requirements:
+In addition to meeting the general requirements for admission to graduate study at UCI, specified by UCI Graduate Division, all students must present the following for review by an Admission Committee composed of East Asian Languages and Literatures faculty members:General Program Requirements:

 Before advancement to candidacy (normally after three years of graduate study), the student must:

-All graduate students (including teaching assistants and associates) must enroll for a minimum of 12 units or three courses each quarter.
-At least 8 units must be in graduate level courses.
+All graduate students (including Teaching Assistants and Teaching Associates) must enroll for a minimum of 12 units each quarter to be considered full-time students.
 Any exception must be approved by the Associate Dean of Graduate Studies.
-It is departmental policy that part-time graduate students must enroll for 8 units.
+It is departmental policy that part-time graduate students must enroll in 8 units.
 Students on a fellowship or grant are responsible for meeting the specific requirements of their individual situation.
-International students must check with the International Center to ascertain whether part-time study is commensurate with their visa status.
+International students must check with the International Center to determine whether part-time study is an option commensurate with their visa status.

 THE FACULTY ADVISOR:

-Upon acceptance to the doctoral program and in consultation with the Departmental Graduate Director, the student is assigned a primary Faculty Advisor and an alternate Faculty Advisor (in case the primary advisor is temporarily absent).
-In accordance with the student's stated interests on the application for admission, the Faculty Advisor will help the student map out an appropriate course of study that prepares the student for the qualifying exams and the writing of the doctoral thesis.
-The Faculty Advisor will, if applicable, evaluate the transcripts of students who transfer from other graduate programs in order to determine which courses will apply toward requirements for the Ph.D.
+Upon acceptance to the doctoral program and in consultation with the Director of Graduate Studies, the student is assigned a primary Faculty Advisor and an alternate Faculty Advisor (in case the primary advisor is temporarily absent).
+In accordance with the student's stated interests on the application for admission, the Faculty Advisor and Director of Graduate Studies will help the student map out an appropriate course of study that prepares the student for the qualifying exams and the writing of the doctoral thesis.
+The Faculty Advisor and Director of Graduate Studies will, if applicable, evaluate the transcripts of students who transfer from other graduate programs in order to determine which courses will apply toward requirements for the Ph.D.

 The Faculty Advisor will head the Ph.D.
 Exam Committee and presumably (although not necessarily) direct the dissertation.
 The Faculty Advisor chairs the Ph.D.
-Exam Committee and organizes and coordinates the qualifying exam.
-In addition, the Faculty Advisor informs the Departmental Graduate Director and Graduate Coordinator about the qualifying exam (dates, committee membership, outcome).
-The student may petition the Departmental Chair or Graduate Director for a change of advisor or committee (except between the qualifying exam and any retake); any change must be approved by the Departmental Graduate Director.
+Exam Committee and works with the Graduate Coordinator to organize and coordinate the qualifying exam.
+In addition, the Faculty Advisor informs the Director of Graduate Studies and the Graduate Coordinator about the qualifying exam (dates, committee membership, and outcome).
+The student may petition the Department Chair and Director of Graduate Studies for a change of advisor or committee (except between the qualifying exam and any retake).
+Any change must be approved by the Department Chair and Director of Graduate Studies.

 THE PH.D.
 EXAM COMMITTEE:

 As the date of the Qualifying Examination approaches, the Faculty Advisor will work with the student to form the Ph.D.
 Exam Committee.
 The Ph.D.
-Exam Committee comprises five faculty members, including a professor from another department at UCI who will serve as the "outside member".
-The majority of the Ph.D.
+Exam Committee is comprised of five faculty members, including a faculty member from another department at UCI who will serve as the "outside member."
+At least three of the Ph.D.
 Exam Committee members must hold primary or joint appointments in the department.
 The committee, chaired by the Faculty Advisor, will read the student's written exams and participate in the oral exam.
 The Ph.D.
-Exam Committee, by unanimous vote, will determine if the student passes the Qualifying Examination.
+Exam Committee will determine by unanimous vote if the student passes the Qualifying Examination.

 To refer to the Qualifying Exam Checklist, please go to FORMS.

-Upon completion of the Qualifying Examination, the results should be submitted to UCI Graduate Division on the Report of the Ph.D.
-Candidacy Committee, Ph.D.
+Upon completion of the Qualifying Examination, the results should be submitted to UCI Graduate Division on the Ph.D.
 Form I. The Ph.D.
 Form I must be signed by all committee members at the time the candidacy examination is concluded, and submitted even if the student failed the examination.
-If the unanimous recommendation of the Committee is favorable, the $90 Advancement to Candidacy Fee must be paid to the campus Cashier's Office, by the student, which validates the Ph.D.
+Original signatures by all committee members are required; stamped or electronic signatures are not accepted.
+Students will also indicate on the Ph.D.
+Form I which members of the Ph.D.
+Exam Committee will serve on the Dissertation Committee.
+If the unanimous recommendation of the Committee is favorable, the $188 Advancement to Candidacy Fee must be paid to the campus Cashier's Office, by the student, which validates the Ph.D.
 Form I after which it should be submitted to UCI Graduate Division.
-The signed and validated Ph.D.
-Form I serves as the application for advancement to candidacy.
+The Candidacy Fee is subject to change.
+Current fees are available on the Registrar's website.
+The signed Ph.D.
+Form I serves as the application for advancement to candidacy and must be submitted to Graduate Division by the appropriate advancement deadline in each quarter.
 The candidate and graduate program will be notified of formal advancement and the appointment of a Ph.D.
 Dissertation Committee by UCI Graduate Division.

 After successful completion of the qualifying exams, some members of the Ph.D.
 Exam Committee may comprise the Ph.D.
-Dissertation Committee, which is made up of three members and chaired by the Dissertation Chair.
+Dissertation Committee, which is composed of three members including the Faculty Advisor who serves as the Dissertation Chair and two faculty members, although additional faculty can serve if the student wishes.
 A majority of the committee shall be affiliated with the department.
-The main functions of this committee are to participate in the dissertation proposal, read drafts of the dissertation distributed by the Dissertation Director, submit commentary to the Dissertation Director to be relayed to the student at the Director's discretion, participate in the defense of the dissertation, and to ultimately accept the finished dissertation by signing on the title page.
+The main functions of this committee are to participate in the dissertation proposal, read drafts of the dissertation distributed by the Dissertation Chair, submit commentary to the Dissertation Chair to be relayed to the student at the Dissertation Chair's discretion, participate in the defense of the dissertation, and to ultimately accept the finished dissertation by signing on the title page.

-Students who complete the qualifying examinations successfully will become ABDs, i.e. advance to candidacy for the Ph.D. degree.
+Students who complete the qualifying examinations successfully will become ABDs, i.e. will become Ph.D. candidates.
 They will then write a doctoral dissertation on a topic developed in consultation with the Dissertation Committee.
 Some period of study abroad, for enhancement of language proficiency and/or dissertation research, is strongly encouraged.

 APPROVAL OF THE DISSERTATION:

-The Ph.D. candidate must allow Dissertation Committee members at least three weeks from the time the manuscript is received until the committee members' signatures are needed; the faculty will not assume responsibility for missed deadlines and additional enrollment fees if this three-week reading period is not provided by the candidate.
+The Ph.D. candidate must allow the Dissertation Committee members at least three weeks from the time the manuscript is received until the committee members' signatures are needed.
+The faculty will not assume responsibility for missed deadlines and additional enrollment fees if this three-week reading period is not provided by the candidate.
 The Dissertation Committee certifies that the completed dissertation is satisfactory through the signatures of all committee members on the signature page of the completed dissertation.
+Original signatures by all members of the Dissertation Committee are required.
+Stamped or electronic signatures are not accepted.

-Upon completion and approval of the dissertation, the Dissertation Committee recommends, by submission of Ph.D.
-Form II, the conferral of the Ph.D. subject to final submission of the approved dissertation for deposit in the University Archives.
+Upon completion and approval of the dissertation, the Dissertation Committee recommends, by signing the Ph.D.
+Form II, the conferral of the Ph.D. subject to approval of the student's dissertation by the University Archives and final approval of the student's filing degree forms from Graduate Division.

 THE SUBMISSION OF THE DISSERTATION:

 The submission of the dissertation is the last step in the program leading to the award of an advanced degree.
 All dissertations submitted in fulfillment of requirements for advanced degrees at UCI must conform to certain University regulations and specifications with regard to format and method of preparation.
 The Dissertation Director and student are responsible for the content and final presentation of the manuscript.
-Students are encouraged to attend information sessions offered each quarter, which discuss manuscript preparation and filing procedures.
+Students are encouraged to attend information sessions offered each quarter at the library, which review the correct manuscript preparation and filing procedures.

-After the dissertation has been approved by the committee, the original and the photocopy are submitted with the appropriate forms to University Archives (Main Library, Room 525, (949) 824-7227).
-There is also an option effective 2009 that the dissertation may be submitted electronically.
+The dissertation is then submitted to the library for formatting review and approval.
 See UCI Dissertation - Electronic Submission for details.
 The librarian will inspect the manuscript for completion and proper preparation (e.g. appropriate paper type, margins, pagination) according to the UCI Thesis and Dissertation Manual.
-The librarian will also verify that the committee signatures have been obtained and the degree paperwork has been completed.
-Library Archives has the responsibility of insuring that the established procedures and standards for manuscript preparation are upheld.
+Library Archives has the responsibility of ensuring that the established procedures and standards for manuscript preparation are upheld.